Table of Contents

 Talk to a Passaic County Drug Crimes Defense Attorney for Free Today

-The Law Offices of John F. Marshall are glad to answer any questions you have about New Jersey’s drug laws, the penalties you may face, and any other concerns about your particular circumstances.
+The Law Offices of Jonathan F. Marshall are glad to answer any questions you have about New Jersey’s drug laws, the penalties you may face, and any other concerns about your particular circumstances.

 We offer an initial free, no-obligation consultation so you can learn how we can best serve you.
 Visit us today at our Wayne office at 73 Mountainview Blvd., contact us through our website’s e-mail, or call us now to find out more about your best legal options.